Key Takeaways

 Your professor may offer extra credit for making up for a portion of the grade.
 Extra credit may consist of additional assignments for you to work on as well as supplemental study materials.
 You can see it as an excellent opportunity to expand your knowledge on the subject and catch up with others.

-What If You Failed a Class?
+What If You Failed a Class in College?

 Say worst come to worst, and you’ve failed a class.
 You’ll still have the opportunity to undo some of the damage to your GPA by retaking a course or consider it as a sign that you’re incompatible with your major.
 So, there’s always hope to get back on track and improve.